|

 Sun Zones 8, 9, 10 Pink to Claret flowers

-Dierama pulcherrimum seedlings are also known as Angel's Fishing Rod because it describes the way the tall arching spikes of tubular, bell-shaped flowers nod in the summer breezes.
-Thin, fountain-like grassy foliage.
+Dierama pulcherrimum are also known as Angel's fishing fod which describes the way the tall arching spikes of tubular, bell-shaped flowers nod in the summer breezes.
+Thin, fountain-like grassy foliage is attractive during throughout the growing season.
+(These are seedlings from our garden plants.)
 Summer. bloom 3-5 ft.

 739-001-1 Diervilla sessilifolia 'Butterfly'